-BCIT continues to be a leader in emergency management and business continuity for post-secondary institutions in Canada.
-At the centre of the BCIT Emergency Management and Business Continuity programs is the BCIT Disaster Management Committee.
+We are a leader in emergency management and business continuity for post-secondary institutions in Canada.
+At the centre of the Emergency Management and Business Continuity programs is the Disaster Management Committee.
 The Disaster Management Committee is comprised of senior and middle managers whose role is to set policy direction and oversee initiatives for preparedness, mitigation, emergency response, recovery, organizational resilience and business continuity.